Go Global at GT

 • Recognize the role of perception in intercultural interactions and misunderstandings

-Session 2: Perception and Values
+Session 2: Perception & Values

 5:30 PM - 7:30 PM